 birds of the heavens and over every living thing that moves on the earth.

-Adam of course, we know, ceeded this dominion to Satan when he ate of the tree of the
+This included Satan, but we know Adam ceeded this dominion to Satan when he ate of the

-knowledge of good and evil, at the devil's instigation.
+tree of the knowledge of good and evil, at the devil's instigation.
+We can see the

 Rom 6:16 Do you not know that if you present yourselves to anyone as obedient slaves,